Enterprise Header Image

 The Challenge

 As a solo designer, it was vital to the project's success that I remained organized and decisive.
 End users of the application were scattered throughout the world.
-Planning and conduing a huerstic evaluation, for example, is a lot more difficult when you have to schedule with folks from Manila, Frankfurt, London, and Sunnyvale.
+Planning and conducting a he evaluation, for example, is a lot more difficult when you have to schedule with folks from Manila, Frankfurt, London, and Sunnyvale.
 Scheduling meetings across 4 timezones, communicating design research findings and executing remote design workshops were all challenges I faced and overcame during this project.

 research study